Avir-AI/EEG_Applications_Hub/README.md

 <details>
   <summary>User Experience</summary>
+  User experience (UX) focuses on understanding and enhancing how individuals interact with technology and digital platforms, aiming to improve satisfaction and efficiency.
+Electroencephalography (EEG) plays a crucial role in this field by capturing real-time brain activity, which provides deep insights into users' cognitive and emotional responses during interactions with systems.
+This data allows researchers and designers to assess and refine UX beyond traditional self-reports and behavioral observations.
+By integrating EEG with artificial intelligence (AI), it becomes possible to analyze complex patterns in brain activity, uncovering nuanced aspects of user experience and enabling the creation of more intuitive and responsive interfaces.
+This combination of EEG and AI offers a powerful approach to optimizing user interactions and ensuring that digital platforms meet users' needs effectively.

   <li><a href="https://www.sciencedirect.com/science/article/pii/S2451958824000149">Evaluating chatbot user experience (UX) through electroencephalography measures: A systematic literature review</a></li>
   <li><a href="https://ieeexplore.ieee.org/abstract/document/10462893">Evaluation of User Interface, User Experience, and Usability in Software Through Electroencephalography (EEG) Signal Detection: A Mapping Review</a></li>
   <li><a href="https://ieeexplore.ieee.org/abstract/document/10035957">User Experience: A Bibliometric Review of the Literature</a></li>